41 Employee Retention Ideas (That Actually Work)

 27. “Force” staff sabbaticals

-Work exhaustion is not a badge of honor, it’s a mark of stupidity.
+Work exhaustion is not a badge of honour; it’s a mark of stupidity.
 We all need regular breaks from work, and those who need it most are the least likely to take it.
-Insisting that your employees take their full vacation or sabbatical leave is not pleasant but is often required.
-Incentives drive behavior and behavior drives culture, so you should have strong incentives for employees to use their allowances – e.g. a bonus for taking their full holiday allocation.
+Insisting your employees to take their full vacation or sabbatical leave is not pleasant, but it is often required.
+Incentives drive behaviour, and behaviour drives culture, so you should have strong incentives for employees to use their allowances – e.g. a bonus for taking their full holiday allocation.

 28. Transform to a 4-day working week